Kein/build_your_ue/readme.md

 And the last section `[BuildConfiguration]` is something we've already covered in [Skipping Debug symbols and PDB gen)](#skipping-debug-symbols-and-pdb-gen).
 All of the options are self-explanatory, but if you need specifics, please consult linked UE documentation on the subject.

+One thing to note is that I personally recommend using
+`%APPDATA%\Unreal Engine\UnrealBuildTool\`
+as a default location for your config.
+For some reason per-engine file sometimes being ignored and I haven't figured out what causes this bug yet.

 ### Passing extra compiler/linker flags
 TODO